 Planning Our Future

-Change is occurring at a rapid pace in legal education, the practice of law and the economy.
+Change is occurring at a rapid pace in legal education, in the practice of law and in the economy.
 To meet the new demands occasioned by these continuing shifts, the School of Law’s Long-Range Planning Committee developed a 2013-2018 University of Baltimore School of Law Strategic Plan.
-The plan builds on the success of the 2005-2010 strategic plan and will prepare the School of Law community to take full advantage of the new, state-of-the-art law center.
-It ensures that students are prepared for fulfilling professional lives in the 21st century and, for all of law school constituencies, it brings four principal areas into focus: curriculum development, the cost of legal education, admissions and student career planning.
+The plan builds on the success of the 2005-2010 strategic plan and prepares the School of Law community to take full advantage of the new, state-of-the-art law center.
+It ensures that students are prepared for fulfilling professional lives in the 21st century and, for all law school constituencies, it brings four principal areas into focus: curriculum development, the cost of legal education, admissions and student career planning.

 Jane Murphy, Chair

 Professors: Richard Bourne, Fred Brown, Kimberly Brown, Eric Easton, Steven Grossman, Cassandra Havard, David Jaros, Elizabeth Keyes, Mortimer Sellers, Amy Sloan

 Ex Officio: Claudia Diamond, Jill Green, Vicki Schultz, Jeffrey Zavrotny